What’s the best wallet for storing Litecoin? Compare eight LTC wallets in this comprehensive guide.

 It’s designed to be quick and easy to send and receive funds through the wallet app, while you can also restore your LTC holdings if something goes wrong by using a 12-word backup seed key.

 However, just like desktop software wallets, mobile wallets don’t offer the same level of security as offline storage.
 And if you want to store any other coins or tokens alongside your Litecoin, this wallet won’t be for you.

 Remember the following tips to help ensure the safe and secure storage of your Litecoin:

 - Consider offline storage.
 Offline (or cold) wallets are generally considered to offer the safest way to store cryptocurrencies.
 If you’re holding a large amount of funds and you don’t plan on trading them anytime soon, moving them to a hardware wallet may be the best option.

 - Secure your wallet.
-Be careful to make the most of all the security features provided by your wallet, such as creating a secure PIN and setting up two-factor authentication.
+Be careful to make the most of all the security features provided by your wallet, such as creating a secure PIN and setting up 2-factor authentication.

 - Backup.
 Back up your wallet regularly to ensure that your backup reflects your most recent transactions.
 That way you can still access your Litecoin if an unexpected problem occurs.

 - Password protection.
 Choose a strong password and make sure you never give it, or your private key, to anyone else.